Feedback

 Legal Session 6B: Preventing Harassment, Sexual Harassment and Sexual Misconduct – Key Legal and Regulatory Developments

-Speakers: Nicola Bennison, Partner; and Chris Mordue, Partner, both of Eversheds Sutherland (International) LLP
+Speakers: Robert Gray, Partner; and Chris Mordue, Partner, both of Eversheds Sutherland (International) LLP

 This session will explore key legal and regulatory developments in the duties of HEIs to protect students and staff from harassment, sexual harassment and sexual misconduct, including liability for third party harassment and the “all reasonable steps” duty under the Employment Rights Act, and key learning points in relation to Condition E6.